 2) two representatives of non-academic employees; 3) one representative of each labour union operating at the University; 4) one representative of the Rector.

-A member of the Committee shall hall be granted leave from work with the right to remuneration for the time spent on performing tasks resulting from his work in the Committee.
+A member of the Committee shall be granted leave from work with the right to remuneration for the time spent on performing tasks resulting from his work in the Committee.

 The Committee shall handle the complaint including the element described in Section 4(4) and present the Rector with its findings described in Section 6(6) within 30 days of the date of its submission.